networknext/next/docs/modify_set_of_google_relays.md

 # Modify set of google relays

-Open the file "terraform/dev/relays/main.tf" and change the locals section underneath it to match this:
+Open the file "terraform/dev/relays/main.tf" and change the locals section underneath "GOOGLE RELAYS" to match this:

 ```
 	# =============